Shoulder Arthritis Treatment in Kirkland, WA

 The shoulder is one of the areas of the body most prone to natural wear and tear.
 Your humerus (upper arm,) scapula (shoulder blade) and clavicle (collarbone,) are all connected by a network of tendons and ligament, and since the shoulder’s range of motion is almost 360 degree rotation, everything must work together flawlessly in order to maintain proper function.

 Arthritis is defined as inflammation of one or more joints.
-Since the shoulder has several joints that work together, any inflammation can cause pain, stiffness and may limit range of motion.
+Since the shoulder has several joints that work together, any inflammation can cause shoulder pain, stiffness and may limit range of motion.
 According to the CDC, around 53 million people in the United States suffer from arthritis, and many of those people suffer from shoulder inflammation.

 Dr. Camille Clinton is a highly trained orthopedic surgeon and sports medicine specialist with extensive experience diagnosing and treating shoulder arthritis.
 Call (425) 899-4810 to schedule an appointment at our orthopedic surgery office in Kirkland, WA today!

 The most common complaint from patients with shoulder arthritis is pain.
 Pain tends to get worse throughout the day as the shoulder is involved in activity and could get worse over time.
 In some cases, pain is elevated during the night time when trying to sleep.

 Limited Range of Motion

 If inflammation is severe enough, the pain can cause stiffness and limit the range of motion of the shoulder.
 Patients may notice grinding or clicking as the shoulder moves and their arms are extended outward or upward.